 Telecommunications Policy Research Conference.
 In 2010, the

-International Communication Association selected her to receive its
+International Communication Association (ICA) selected her to receive its

 In addition to her

-academic articles, her work has also been featured in numerous
+academic articles, she has published numerous opeds (e.g., Covid-related opeds), her work has also been featured in many

-outlets including the New York Times, BBC, CNNfn, USA Today, the Chicago
+outlets including the New York Times, CNNfn, USA Today, the Chicago

-Tribune, the Washington Post and many others.
+Tribune, the Washington Post, international outlets, and many others.
 Her work has been supported by

-the National Science Foundation, the John D. and Catherine T. MacArthur
+the US National Science Foundation, the John D. and Catherine T. MacArthur

-Foundation, the Russell Sage Foundation, Nokia and Google among others.
+Foundation, the Russell Sage Foundation, Microsoft Research, Google, Facebook, Merck, and Nokia, among others.

-She writes an academic career advice column at Inside Higher Ed
+She has written about academic career advice at Inside Higher Ed: